'

 There are some areas that you can stay in Ipoh which are Ipoh Old Town, Gunung Rapat and Tambun.

-• Ipoh Old Town: it is the best area to stay in Ipoh since most of the attractions are located here.
-In addition, there are a variety of accommodation options around this area from budget-friendly hostels to luxurious hotels.
+• Ipoh Old Town: It is the best area to stay in Ipoh because many historical attractions and restaurants are located here.

 • Tambun: Tambun is situated 12km away from Ipoh Old Town.
 It is famous for the Lost World of Tambun theme park which consists of 10 parks including Water Parks, Amusement Park, Petting Zoo, Adventure Park, Hot Spring Park, Luminious Forest, etc. Thus, if you travel with your family or friends, Tambun is a great place to have fun with many exciting activities.
 In addition, the area is quite close to the forest where you can enjoy nature as well.